degreepath/auditor/tests/snapshots/2018-19/major/art-history.md

 > This is the set of requirements for the 2018-19 Bachelor of Arts “Art History” major from St. Olaf College.

 # Art History
-> todo: this area has custom attributes defined.

 For this major, you must complete all of the following requirements:

 - “Intro”